guyllaumedemers/MSVC-Building-a-library/README.md

 C:> link GetGreetings.obj /DLL /NOENTRY		(GetGreetings.lib, GetGreetings.exp, GetGreetings.dll)
 C:> cl Main.cc /link GetGreetings.lib		(Main.obj, Main.exe)
 ```
-*Tips : Now that the executable has been compiled and linked with the import library (.lib), the executable will access the dll exported functions when invoked.
-You can safely delete the .obj file and .lib file and run the executable.*
+*[What's an .exp and why should we care](https://learn.microsoft.com/en-us/cpp/build/reference/dot-exp-files-as-linker-input?view=msvc-170) : The DLL won't link until the executable is built to provide a .lib file -- but the executable won't link until the DLL is built to provide a .lib file.
+To break the dependency, you run the linker against the executable, which fails (because it can't find a .lib file for the DLL), but will produce a .exp file.
+You then link the DLL against the .exp file for the executable.
+You can then re-run link to produce the executable, using the .lib file for the DLL.*

 ```
 // shared library